-The Manufacturer's Certificate of Quality shall be the mandatory appendix to the Register Certificate.
+The Manufacturer's Certificate be the mandatory appendix to the Register Certificate.

 Test protocols witnessed by the Register representative may also be part of the appendix to the Register Certificate on the purchaser's demand.

 3.13 HIGH STRENGTH STEEL FOR WELDED STRUCTURES